 High school students interested in a career as a dental assistant should take courses in biology, chemistry, and anatomy.

 Dental assistants who do not have formal education in dental assisting may learn their duties through on-the-job training.
-The dentist or other dental assistants in the office teach the new assistant dental terminology, the names of the instruments, how to do daily tasks, how to interact with patients, and other activities necessary to help keep the dental office running smoothly.
+A dental assistant or dentist in the office teaches the new assistant dental terminology, the names of the instruments, how to complete daily tasks, how to interact with patients, and other activities necessary to help keep the dental office running smoothly.

 Detail oriented.
 Dental assistants must follow specific rules and protocols, such as infection control procedures, when helping dentists treat patients.
 Assistants also must be aware of what tasks they are allowed to complete in the state where they work.